odinuv/web/en/apv/walkthrough/pagination/index.md

 Use page number (starting from 0) as request parameter.
 Make current page button inactive or make it distinct visually in another way (so the user can tell which page is he currently browsing).

+File `persons-list.php`:

 {: .solution}
 {% highlight php %}
 {% include /en/apv/walkthrough/pagination/persons-list.php %}
 {% endhighlight %}

+File `persons-list.latte`:

 {: .solution}
 {% highlight php %}
 {% include /en/apv/walkthrough/pagination/templates/persons-list-1.latte %}
 {% endhighlight %}

+{: note}
+Keep in mind that when a visitor clicks on a page number, the browser reloads whole page.
+If the set of listed database records depends on another parameter (i.e. search or sorting), you have to pass also this additional parameter to keep consistent output.

 {: note}
 You can use Bootstrap's [pagination classes](http://getbootstrap.com/components/#pagination) to make